mjopenglsdl/small3d/BUILDING.md

 Open the project with Xcode and build it once.
 Then, select the *small3dTest* scheme in Xcode and run it.

-Debian
+Linux
 ------
-First, install the dependencies:
+First, install the dependencies.
+For Debian-based distributions the command is the following:

     sudo apt-get install build-essential cmake libsdl2-dev libglm-dev libglew-dev libpng12-dev portaudio19-dev libvorbis-dev libfreetype6-dev libbz2-dev

+For Fedora, Red Hat, etc. it is this one:

+    sudo yum install libtool SDL2-devel glm-devel glew-devel libpng-devel portaudio-devel libvorbis-devel freetype-devel bzip2-devel

+Google Test is also a dependency.
+For Fedora, things are simple:

+    sudo yum install gtest-devel

-Google Test is also a dependency, but the package available for Debian (libgtest-dev) provides no binary, so it will not work.
+The package available for Debian (libgtest-dev) provides no binary, so it will not work.
 The framework needs to be installed manually.
 If libgtest-dev is already installed, uninstall it:

     sudo apt-get uninstall libgtest-dev